MarcYin/SIAC/README.md

 ## Installation:

-You will need to have Gdal and Lightgbm installed and it is suggested to install them with:
+You will need to have gdal and Lightgbm installed, and it is suggested to install them with:

 - conda:
   ```bash